modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 For Teamwork Analytics backend to run you will need an active and current licence key from Modality Systems.
 To get a key for a trial please contact trial.support@modalitysystems.com.
 Paid customers will get their key issued at time of purchase.

-The key is unquie to each customer and defines which Teamwork Analytics modules are enabled.
-It is time bound to the agreed licence term.
+The key is unique to each customer and defines which Teamwork Analytics modules are enabled.
+It is time-bound to the agreed licence term.
 There is no licence key on the PowerBI Apps.
-If a key expires. data will stop being collected but exsiting data will not be deleted.
+If a key expires, data will stop being collected, but existing data will not be deleted.
 PowerBI Apps will continue to work on the existing data.
-If a vaild licence is added, the data missed during the period of no licence will be collected and added as part of the collection process.
+If a valid licence is added, the data missed during the period of no licence will be collected and added as part of the collection process.

-They key is input at time of deploying the ARM Template or the manual Powershell install.
+The key is input at the time of deploying the ARM Template or the manual Powershell install.

-If you need to update or input a new key, you can re run the ARM Template or PowerShell installer, or edit the field manualy in the configuration file: C:\Program Files\Modality\GraphETL\Modality.Graph.Etl.SingleTenant.Service.exe.config
+If you need to update or input a new key, you can re-run the ARM Template or PowerShell installer, or edit the field manually in the configuration file: C:\Program Files\Modality\GraphETL\Modality.Graph.Etl.SingleTenant.Service.exe.config

 ![TWA Licence Key](images/TWAKey.png)